Ep. 62: “Forever Young” Featuring Dr. Aubrey de Grey

-For the interview portion of the show, sponsored by STEMCELL Technologies, we bring on writer, and researcher Dr. Aubrey de Grey to discuss his work on anti-aging.
+We bring on writer and researcher Dr. Aubrey de Grey to discuss his work on anti-aging.
 We talk with Dr. de Grey on his latest findings and his ultimate goal of eliminating aging so we call can one day celebrate our 1000th birthday.
-After this, there is a rant about how ridiculous cable bills are.

 Sex-Specific Mechanisms of Stress Susceptibility – According to this article, stress-related mental illnesses are twice as prevalent in women as in men.

-Global Divergence Of The Human Follicle Mite Demodex folliculorum: Persistent Associations Between Host Ancestry And Mite Lineages – In this article, researchers found that hosts with different regional ancestries harbor distinct lineages of mites and that these associations can persist despite generations spent in a new geographic region.
+Global Divergence of the Human Follicle Mite Demodex folliculorum: Persistent Associations between Host Ancestry and Mite Lineages – Researchers found that hosts with different regional ancestries harbor distinct lineages of mites and that these associations can persist despite generations spent in a new geographic region.

 Pain Produces Memory Gain – This article reveals that physical pain can make memories last longer.

-Integrated, Multi-cohort Analysis Identifies Conserved Transcriptional Signatures across Multiple Respiratory Viruses – In this article, researchers performed two integrated, multi-cohort analyses of publicly available transcriptional data of viral infections.
+Integrated, Multi-Cohort Analysis Identifies Conserved Transcriptional Signatures across Multiple Respiratory Viruses – Researchers performed two integrated, multi-cohort analyses of publicly available transcriptional data of viral infections.

 Key Elements of Healthy Eating Patterns – This article provides guidelines and key recommendations for individuals to enhance eating and physical activity patterns.